ryujinscales/headerfiles.vim/README.md

 # Headerfiles.vim
 I believe in the motto "Be simple, Be lazy" and hence, this fast as HELL and simple plugin was born for lazy people that appends a certain set of header files when &lt;LEADER>ih is pressed.
-Currently supports only C++
+Currently supports only C, C++ and Rust.

-## ⚠ This plugin is not under development and is extremely simple.
-Please do not expect us to update this plugin anytime soon ⚠

 ## Installation
 Using any package manager of your choice.
 Vim-Plug in this case